 Perestroika from the very beginning…was an attempt to execute all the reforms from above, and it was done in the hopes that people would follow the enlightened rulers.
 All the attempts at reform in Russian history were of similar nature, and probably this is why all of them have resulted in no absolute success.

 Perestroika was explicitly conceptualized as a “reformation” of socialism, and as such many of its supporters self-identified as humanists.
-But humanism alone cannot unify a political entity made of hundreds of millions of people, each with its own cultural distinctness and political calculus.
+But humanism alone cannot unify a political entity made of hundreds of peoples, each with its own cultural distinctness and political calculus.
 Yakovlev and Gorbachev could intellectually oppose separatist nationalism in the Baltics, Caucasus, and Central Asia all they like—when push came to shove, they both believed it was better to cede those territories to regional elites rather than risk violence in trying to preserve them.
 But regardless of its ideological failings, much blood had been spilled to create and then cohere the Soviet Union as a political entity.
 If its borders had been preserved, perhaps the internecine revanchist wars we see today could have been prevented.